-In conclusion, studies using Think/No-Think and thought substitution tasks suggest that top-down prefrontal control mechanisms and fronto-hippocampal interactions are important in fulfilling the intention to forget.
-We propose that the intention to forget sets up an internal state that interferes with retrieval, with lasting consequences for access to those memories.
-Conversely, the intention to remember sets up an internal state that prioritizes the active maintenance and retrieval of memories.
-If so, neural markers of a retrieval state (Quamme et al., 2010; Richter et al., 2016) should be reduced following instructions to suppress a memory and enhanced followed an intention to remember thus providing a direct link between intentions and retrieval mode.
+In conclusion, the intention to forget or remember has been studied using itemmethod and list-method directed forgetting, Think/No-Think, and thought substitution tasks.
+While there is still debate regarding the cognitive mechanisms underlying directed forgetting, one convergent finding from these different lines of research is the role of topdown prefrontal control mechanisms and fronto-hippocampal interactions in fulfilling the intention to forget (Figure 1).
+The intention to forget may set up an internal state that interferes with memory maintenance or retrieval, with lasting consequences for access to those memories.
+Conversely, the intention to remember may set up an internal state that prioritizes the active maintenance and retrieval of memories.
+If so, neural markers of a retrieval state (Quamme, Weiss, & Norman, 2010; Richter, Chanales, & Kuhl, 2016) should be reduced following instructions to suppress a memory and enhanced followed an intention to remember - thus providing a direct link between intentions and retrieval mode.